ninjoz/gitart/documentations/HLD.md

 ## ${\color{lightgreen}1. \space Introduction}$

-GitArt is a online marketplace for print-on-demand products based on user-submitted artwork.
+GitArt is an online marketplace for print-on-demand products based on user-submitted artwork.
 This high-level design document introduces the architecture GitArt, focusing on the high-level system design.
 Our goal is to reproduce the functionalities of the popular website, Redbubble.

 ## ${\color{lightgreen}2. \space System \space Architecture}$